 Based on the growth of the digital health market and associated investment, some key questions might get answered over the next half-decade:

-Will true Integration and interoperability of data across platforms be finally achieved?
-Consumer-centric healthcare and individual hunger for control over one’s own health data could lead to a stronger push for a digital infrastructure that enables data interoperability, allowing the data to flow between clinicians and patients.
+Consumer-centric healthcare and individual hunger for control over one’s own health data could lead to a stronger push for a digital infrastructure that enables data interoperability, allowing data to flow between clinicians and patients.

-The power of digital health tech rings especially true during the current COVID-19 pandemic that has encapsulated the world.
-The ongoing crisis has definitely pushed digital tracking, remote monitoring and telemedicine to the forefront, finding virtual ways to substitute in-person visits.
-Although the global markets are unsteady at the moment and there is only a slim chance of emerging on the other side unscathed, forging a path to progress through trying times has always been the American way – and in that way forward, the pulse of digital health tech in everyday life will be felt stronger than ever.
+The power of digital health tech rings especially true during the current COVID-19 pandemic that has battered the world.
+The ongoing crisis has definitely pushed digital tracking, remote monitoring, and telemedicine to the forefront, finding virtual ways to substitute in-person visits.
+Although every aspect of life seems unsteady at the moment, forging a path to progress through trying times has always been the American way – and in that way forward, the pulse of digital health tech in everyday life will be felt stronger than ever.